10 romantic ideas for a couples' day out in CornwallPosted by Sophie Hesp on Updated on

 For a longer trip passing through Tintagel and Boscastle, there’s also a ‘driving tour’, perfect for seeing the sights without the stress of traffic and directions.
 Your driver will pass by Cornwall’s Iron Age forts and other historical landmarks, ready to explore on foot when you’d like.

-If you’re yet to book your trip to Cornwall, an idyllic bolthole for two awaits.
-With tempting long weekends throughout spring and summer, The Nook sits a stone’s throw from the beaches at Rock and Daymer Bay.
+If you’re yet to book your trip to Cornwall, don't miss our favourite couples' escapes.
+With tempting long weekends throughout spring and summer, The Nook sits a stone’s throw from the beaches at Rock and Daymer Bay, complete with a wood burner and hot tub.

 What’s more, if you’re planning an engagement, honeymoon or anniversary stay, our in-house Concierge team can ensure the special surprises go off without a hitch.
 Think flowers on arrival, table reservations and in-house wine tastings to mark your time in Cornwall.